andrasq/node-docs/code-structure.md

 eg: for loop vs forEach() vs recursion

 ## Avoid Fancy Features.
-Stay with the core.
+Stay with the basics.
 - performance
 - wider skills base
 - most coders will not know every nuance of the language